-The library is currently moving to a new Course Readings Solution for creating and managing Reading Lists.
-Course Readings Solution allows you to search the library catalogue and add links to books, articles, and other resources directly into a course Reading List.
-Students can access these Reading Lists via a link placed in the ‘Course activity’ section of the course StudyDesk.
+The Library has a new Course Readings system for creating and managing Reading Lists.
+Course Readings allows you to add citations for books, articles, and other scholarly resources directly from Library Search, Library databases and websites into a course Reading List.
+Texts and reference materials from the USQ Course Specifications are automatically included.
+Students can access these Reading Lists via a link in the ‘Course activity’ section of the course StudyDesk.

 Further information regarding linking to items in eLOR is available.